 Hero of Another Story: Many — UESPA might only have two NX-class starships (the second, Columbia, commanded by Captain Erika Hernandez), but Shran is reminiscent of his counterpart in the canonical show, and Earth has other classes of ships.
 The eponymous episode "Of Another Story" focuses entirely on Captain Paul Stiles of the Daedalus and one of the incidents in which the Daedalus is involved.

 Historical Rap Sheet: The explanation for the Eugenics Wars is that they were several of the real-world wars of the '90s.
-For example, Khan Noonien Singh's people were the real reason the UN sent a military expedition into Somalia in '92.
+For example, Khan Noonien Singh's people were the reason the UN sent a military expedition into Somalia in Star Trek's '92.

 Humans Are White: Averted, the cast is considerably diversified relative to the canon Star Trek: Enterprise to more realistically reflect United Earth and address a common fan complaint.